 “They took it upon themselves to make it happen for me,” a grateful Jackson said of everyone involved.
 “We did the paperwork and then they handed me the keys and told me that I was a homeowner.
 Whatever magic that was worked to insure I could get in here, well…I’m just blessed.”

-If you or someone you know may be interested in qualifying for the Rural Rehab Program, give us a call today!
-Call (859) 231-0054 and ask for Myron Agnew, or email firstname.lastname@example.org.
+If you or someone you know may be interested in qualifying for the Rural Rehab Program, give us a call today at (859) 231-0054.